miekg/skydns2/README.md

 `go get -d -v ./... && go build -v ./...`

-SkyDNS' configuration is stored *in* etcd: but there are also flags.
+SkyDNS' configuration is stored *in* etcd: but there are also flags and environment variabes you can set.
 To start SkyDNS, set the etcd machines with the environment variable ETCD_MACHINES:

     export ETCD_MACHINES='http://192.168.0.1:4001,http://192.168.0.2:4001'
     ./skydns